uw-psych/llava-container/README.md

 To configure the web interface, you can set the following environment variables:

 - `MODEL_PATHS`: a list of model paths, quoted and separated by space (default: "liuhaotian/llava-v1.5-7b")
+  - Available models include, but are not limited to:
+    - liuhaotian/llava-v1.5-7b
+    - liuhaotian/llava-v1.5-13b
+     - liuhaotian/llava-v1.5-7b-lora
+     - liuhaotian/llava-v1.5-13b-lora

+  See https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md for more details.

 - `GRADIO_CONTROLLER_PORT`: the port number for the gradio controller (or leave it empty to use a random port)
 - `LOCAL_HTTP_PORT`: the port number to print for the local HTTP server SSH tunnel command (default: 8000)